A love of food, music and stories is common to young people in most cultures. Students

 list of web and library resources on cultural diversity and discrimination.

-project is a collaboration between the Hobart College Students Against
+The project is a collaboration between the Students Against Racism, A

 Jake Buckland, a student at Cygnet Primary School, said that he was

-surprised by the experiences the Hobart College students had been through.
+surprised by the experiences that members of the Students Against Racism had

-High student Isaac Bannister said, “I learned so much because it was
+Huonville High student Isaac Bannister said, “I learned so much because

-young people teaching us.
-They made a real connection and they talked in a
+it was young people teaching us.
+They made a real connection and they talked

-way we could understand.
-I had heard a lot about asylum seekers and refugees
+in a way we could understand.
+I had heard a lot about asylum seekers and

-but actually meeting people who had been through that experience made me
+refugees but actually meeting people who had been through that experience

-realise that this affects real people who all have their own story to tell.
+made me realise that this affects real people who all have their own story

 Project Officer, Nene Manasseh says, “It’s also a great learning

-experience for the Hobart College students as they are able to build their
+experience for the TasTAFE students as they are able to build their language

-language and public speaking skills.
-It’s a great boost to their confidence
+and public speaking skills.
+It’s a great boost to their confidence when they

-when they see that the school students are really interested in their
+see that the school students are really interested in their stories and

-Students Against Racism group was first formed in 2008 at the instigation of
+The Students Against Racism group was first formed in 2008 at the

-their teacher, Gini Ennals, at Hobart College.
-Gini worked with the group to
+instigation of their teacher, Gini Ennals, at Hobart College.
+Their aim in

-Their aim in developing the presentation was to be proactive in the face of
+developing the presentation was to be proactive in the face of the racism

-the racism they encountered, which they felt came from a lack of
+they encountered, which they felt came from a lack of understanding about

-understanding about why asylum seekers, refugees and migrants were settling
+why asylum seekers, refugees and migrants were settling in Tasmania.

-have experienced discrimination or the feeling of being an "outsider", find
+discrimination or the feeling of being an "outsider", find that they can

-that they can empathise with the stories of the College students.
+empathise with the stories of the TasTAFE students.